ac-tuwien/pymhlib/README.md

 - **multi_run_summary.py**:
-    Collects essential information from multiple `pymhlib` algorithm runs found in the respective out and log files and returns a corresponding pandas dataframe if used as a module or as a plain ASCII table when used as independent script.
+    Collects essential information from multiple `pymhlib` algorithm runs found in the respective out and log files and returns a corresponding pandas `DataFrame` if used as a module or as a plain ASCII table when used as independent script.
 The module can be easily configured to extract also arbitrary application-specific data.

 - **aggregate_results.py**: